What are the Maximum Mortgage Terms?

 Author: Pete Mugleston

-In this article, we’ll explain what the maximum mortgage term is, why this could be beneficial and how, with the help of an experienced broker, you can boost your chances of getting a longer term for your own mortgage.
+In this article, we’ll explain the maximum mortgage term, why this could be beneficial and how, with the help of an experienced broker, you can boost your chances of getting a longer term for your mortgage.

 What’s the longest mortgage term available in the UK?

-Most mainstream lenders – including HSBC, Barclays, NatWest and Santander – now offer standard capital and interest repayment mortgages with a term of up to 40 years.
+Most mainstream lenders, including HSBC, Barclays, NatWest, and Santander, now offer standard capital and interest repayment mortgages with terms of up to 40 years.

-There are a handful of specialist mortgage lenders, such as LiveMore and Hodge, who offer retirement interest-only (RIO) mortgages with no maximum term at all.
+A handful of specialist mortgage lenders, such as LiveMore and Hodge, offer retirement interest-only (RIO) mortgages with no maximum term.

-The average mortgage term in the UK is 25 years and there are a few lenders who’d be reluctant to offer an agreement longer than this, but there are a growing number who consider applications for term lengths higher than this.
+The average mortgage term in the UK is 25 years, and while a few lenders would be reluctant to offer an agreement longer than this, a growing number are considering applications for term lengths higher than this.

 Why get a mortgage with a longer term?